emilybrokaw/liferay-learn/docs/courses/latest/en/7.2/liferay-dxp-7.2-business-users/content-creator/insight-user-journey/gathering-user-feedback-with-forms.md

 When a Form is created, you can open it back up to add _Rules_.
 The _Rules_ tab lets you define conditions and actions for the fields you add to the form.
 The _Select from List_ field, for instance, allows you to define conditions such as "Is equal to," "Is not equal to," "Contains," "Does not contain," and "Is empty" and define actions such as:

-* Show/Hide - Set the visibility of a form field based on a predefined condition.
+* Show/Hide: Set the visibility of a form field based on a predefined condition.
-* Enable/Disable - Use a predefined condition to enable or disable a field.
+* Enable/Disable: Use a predefined condition to enable or disable a field.
-* Require - Use a predefined condition to enable or disable a field.
+* Require: Use a predefined condition to enable or disable a field.
-* Jump to Page - Skip over some form pages directly to a relevant page based on user input.
+* Jump to Page: Skip over some form pages directly to a relevant page based on user input.
-* Autofill with Data Provider - Use a data provider to populate fields when a condition is met in another field.
+* Autofill with Data Provider: Use a data provider to populate fields when a condition is met in another field.
-* Calculate - Populate a field with a calculated value using data entered in other fields.
+* Calculate: Populate a field with a calculated value using data entered in other fields.

 ```{important}
 Key Point: <br>